 Example below of a leather plaque with blind deboss stamping.

 An inlay is when we just leave a recessed space, where a card can then be glued in.
 The two advantages of an inlay is that on the one hand, it is cost effective and on the other, being a printed card, you are not limited by colour, design or size.
 It can be as big as you want or alternatively, you can also just place a business card in the recess.

-Regrettably, neither of these options are applicable on our leather products.
+Regrettably, neither of these options are available with our leather products.